cccbr/runningatower/content/docs/ringingroom/_index.md

 In the ringing room:

-- Is the lighting placed centrally to the rope circle, so as to illuminate all ringers above and from the front?
+- Consider the placing of the lighting.
+Ideally the lighting should be placed centrally to the rope circle; this will illuminate the ringers from both above and the front.
 Ensure there is enough light within the rope circle and not just around the walls.
 Uplighters may look good, but the reflectivity of the ringing room may mean they do not work.
 Uplighters require more energy to achieve an acceptable light level and work best when combined with downlighters, lighting the space at eye level (approximately 6 foot) to waist level (approximately 3 foot) for the ringers.

-- Are there at least two light sources?
+- ensure that there at least two light sources.
 This provides a back-up should one fail or is smashed by a wild rope.
 If in doubt, fit more lights than originally considered.
 Ideally engage a professional to help with design.
 400-500 lumen at eye level (approximately 6 foot from the floor) is a good starting point when ringing.

-- Lighting needs to be maintained, e.g. bulbs changed, and should be safely accessible.
+- Lighting needs to be maintained, e.g. bulbs changed, therefore the light fittings should be safely accessible.

 - There should be a battery back-up to protect against a blown fuse or power failure in at least one light fitting.
 The lighting should be 'safety lighting' not 'exit lighting'.
 The former is brighter.
 There is further information at [Oxford Diocesan Guild website emergency lighting](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc01_emergency_lighting-3.pdf).
 N.B.
 This document is to be updated.

-If the ringing room has large windows is there some means of reducing direct sunlight temporarily blinding the ringers such as curtains or blinds.
+If the ringing room has large windows consider some means of reducing direct sunlight which may temporarily blind the ringers e.g. curtains or blinds.

 ## Seating

 Seating may consist of chairs, benches, etc. They should be free of obstacles that may be picked up by a rope whilst ringing.
-Ideally they be double the distance for hooking them with a moving rope.
+Ideally, they should be enough away from the ropes to prevent a moving rope hooking them.
 A carefully designed stack of boxes may provide additional seating when the boxes are not in use.

-Is there adequate seating to accommodate people not ringing?
+Consider whether there is adequate seating to accommodate people not ringing.
 The size of the tower may restrict the amount of seating.

-Is all seating fit for purpose?
+Always consider whether the seating is fit for purpose.

 ## Notices Boards and Information

 ![Typical notice board](notice_350.JPG)

-Are notice board(s) displaying up-to-date information, such as tower and Society notices?
+Ensure that notice board(s) display up-to-date information, such as tower and Society notices.
+There is little point in displaying details of past events.

 ## Teaching aids and a suitable space for teaching.